-Downtown London and throughout old cobbled Europe, these clay bricks were hand-crafted and fired under extreme temperatures to achieve their sturdy nature.
-Soon as the clay hardened they were sent to the local ports for their Trans-Atlantic voyage.
+In Downtown London and throughout old cobbled Europe, these clay bricks were hand-crafted and fired under extreme temperatures to achieve their sturdy nature.
+Soon after the clay hardened they were sent to the local ports for their Trans-Atlantic voyage.
 Used in the cargo ‘hold’ of ships for ballast (stability), the bricks quickly became known as ‘ballast bricks’.